artemnefedov/JavaAI/README.md

 ```java
 OpenAI openAI = new OpenAIImplementation("YOUR_OPEN_AI_API-KEY");
 ```
-### Set the query parameters and get the result from the OpenAI model.
+### Set the query parameters and get the result from the OpenAI model

 ```java
 //Text generation, the model will return the response as a String